-Rahu Temple in Uttarakhand | History, Location & Significance
+Rahu Temple in Uttarakhand | History and Location 2026

 Uttarakhand is not called “Devbhoomi” for nothing.
 Its mountains, rivers, and temples all inform memories.
 The Rahu Temple in Uttarakhand, referred to as the Paithani Mandir or Rahu Temple, is one such tale.
 This temple is located very near my village, approximately 5 kilometres away.
 I’ve been touring it given my early life, and the most unique aspect is that even nowadays, the temple is precisely the same as it was before.
 No adjustments, no show-off—just peace and faith.